 An equation may be derived by assuming that the plane of the crack is perpendicular to the concrete surface and that the concrete in the vicinity of the crack is of reasonably uniform quality.
 It is important that the distance X be measured accurately and that very good coupling is developed between the transducers and the concrete surface.

 The method is valid provided the crack is not filled with water.

 This ultrasonic test is done as per IS: 13311 (Part 1) – 1992.

 i) Preparing for use: Before switching on the ‘V’ meter, the transducers should be connected to the sockets marked “TRAN” and ” REC”.

 The ‘V’ meter may be operated with either:

-a) the internal battery,
+- The internal battery,

-b) an external battery or
+- An external battery or

-c) the A.C line.
+- The A.C line.

 ii) Set reference: A reference bar is provided to check the instrument zero.
 The pulse time for the bar is engraved on it.
 Apply a smear of grease to the transducer faces before placing it on the opposite ends of the bar.
 Adjust the ‘SET REF’ control until the reference bar transit time is obtained on the instrument read-out.